BrunoMunao/BrunoMunao/README.md

 ## Hello, how are you?
 I'm Bruno de Avila
 ### Back-end Developer specializing in C# .NET!

-Currently, I'm delving into my studies on SQL and also exploring Front-end technologies such as Angular and React
+Currently, I'm delving into my studies on SQL and also exploring Front-end technologies such as Angular and React!

+Here are some of the main technologies I work with:

+- SQL Server
+- C#
+- .NET
+- APIs

+Feel free to explore my projects and don't hesitate to reach out if you have any questions or collaboration opportunities!

  <div align="center">